Stew-McD/T-reX/README.md

 The `examples` folder contains some example scripts that show how to use the program and the kind of results you can get.

-There is a basic case-study about batteries in there.
+There is a basic case study about batteries in there.

 ### Contributing